ThaddeusLim99/Orbital-Project/README.md

 ### Cropping out to get the isolated resistor
 ![Resistor Mask](assets/resistor_mask.png)
+S
 # Colour Detection
 After extracting the resistor and padding the background with black, which makes colour detection of resistor bands more accurate, we now perform colour detection.
 To increase accuracy, we quantize the image using [opencv's implementation of K means algorithm](https://docs.opencv.org/3.4/d1/d5c/tutorial_py_kmeans_opencv.html).
 The range of the number of colours that works best for us is around 64 but this also depends on the lighting.
 Sometimes quantizing reduces the accuracy of the detections.

- For each hsv boundaries (colour boundaries), we create masks for each and find contours with areas that exceed some threshold and save the bounding box coordinates of that countour and its corresponding colour.
+For each hsv boundary (colour boundaries), we create masks for each boundary and find contours with areas that exceed some threshold and save the bounding box coordinates of that contour and its corresponding colour.
 The results will be the colour bands.
-However, this requires the resistors to be placed horizontally and the order of bands to be correct.
-For example, the first band is at the left.
+For starters, we assume that we are only dealing with resistors that only have 5% or 10% tolerance which means that the last band will always be either gold or silver.
+From that we can get the order of colours by comparing the coordinates of the bounding boxes.
+To extend it into a general resistor with different tolerance levels, we will have to assume for now that the orientation of the resistor is correct.
+That is, the algorithm will read and calculate the colour bands in the same way as how one would read off a resistor in real life, from left to right.

 ### Colour Quantization
 ![Image after Colour Quantization](assets/quantized_image.png)